This website has been developed by the Blockhouse Bay Business Association.

 Blockhouse Bay Business Association meetings are held on the second Wednesday of every month at 6pm until 7pm at one of the local businesses along Blockhouse Bay Rd.

-Meetings are open for all members to attend, please register your attendance with the Town Centre Manager, Wendy Dunn, one-week prior so your topic can be added to the agenda and a copy of the agenda forwarded to you with the venue details.
+Meetings are open for all members to attend, please register your attendance with the Town Centre Manager, Jodie Judd, one-week prior so your topic can be added to the agenda and a copy of the agenda forwarded to you with the venue details.

 Auckland Council Information

 There's a range of ways to get in touch with Auckland Council so you can choose the method that is most convenient to you.

 Enquiries 7 days a week, 24 hours a day

 For information about graffiti removal, rubbish collections, reporting damaged property please log onto the website below and follow the links.
 In some cases the links will take you to the old Council websites until such time as all the information is updated and places on the one site.
 Please keep checking the website to ensure you are using the most up to date contact information.

 What is a Business Association programme?

 Business Association programmes are based on a partnership between local government, the business community and the community at large.